 Should parents be considering a holiday during term time a leave of absence request form must be completed by all adults with parental responsibility BEFORE the holiday is booked.
-An absence request form can be requested (see each school's policy for their details).
-Where a holiday is not authorised, consideration will be given to requesting a penalty notice from the Local Authority for this period of absence if a child's attendance is deemed as 'not regular'.
+An absence request form can be requested in person via the school office or by email admin@foweysch.org Where a holiday is not authorised, consideration will be given to requesting a penalty notice from the Local Authority for this period of absence if a child's attendance is deemed as 'not regular'.
 This is defined by CELT schools as falling below the threshold of 96%.
 In the Autumn Term, a child's attendance for the previous academic year will be considered before deciding on a course of action.
-From January onwards, the decision will be based on attendance data from the
+From January onwards, the decision will be based on attendance data from the current academic year.